-However, in the world of Linux, there’s always an alternative or workaround.
-Here we’re going to see such alternatives ways you can use Google Drive in Linux.
+However, there’s always an alternative or workaround in the world of Linux.
+Here we’ll see alternative ways you can use Google Drive in Linux.

-Best tools to use Google Drive in Linux
+Best tools to use Google Drive on Linux

-Insync is the most feature-rich Google Drive desktop client available out there.
-You’ll find almost everything you want from a Google Drive client in it, including multiple account support, desktop notification, symlink support etc.
+is the most feature-rich Google Drive desktop client available out there.
+You’ll find almost everything you want from a Google Drive client in it, including multiple account support, desktop notification, symlink support, etc.

 It’s available for all major Linux distros and the installation process straightforward.
-It offers a beautiful GUI as well as the command-line interface.
+Furthermore, it offers a beautiful GUI as well as a command-line interface.

 It’s completely free and open source.
 You can find the source code in the GitHub repository of Rclone.
 If you are comfortable working with the command-line interface, you can pick this one.

 It’s a command-line tool written with GO programming language.
-It doesn’t have background sync feature.
-It’s designed to upload/download files in a push/pull style.
+It doesn’t have a background sync feature.
+Not only that but it’s designed to upload/download files in a push/pull style.
 Frankly, it’s a little difficult to use it for everyday purposes.
 You’ll find a complete guide for Drive on its GitHub project.